-While local jurisdictions have free reign to modify the State commercial Energy Code, state law restricts local jurisdictions from making the residential Energy Code anything other than equivalent to the State Code.
+As was discussed with Council on August 16th, while local jurisdictions have free reign to modify the State commercial Energy Code, state law restricts local jurisdictions from making the residential Energy Code anything other than equivalent to the State Code.
 The term "Mini-Maxi" is used to reflect this limitation depicting this code as both a minimum as well as a maximum requirement.
 The only flexibility is in the form of additional energy credit options that must be selected beyond baseline requirements based on the new dwelling size in square feet.
-The minimum additional credits required are 3, 6, and 7 for small, medium, and large dwelling units respectively.
+The minimum additional credits required are three (3), six (6), and seven (7) for small, medium, and large dwelling units respectively.
 The 2018 Energy Code also addresses apartment building units and additions separately.